DylanB03/Job-Scheduler/README.md

 - action masking for dynamic discrete action spaces
 - interpreting RL results beyond just reward curves

-## Interview Framing

-A strong way to describe this project is:

-> I built a custom Gymnasium queueing environment, benchmarked classical
-> dispatching heuristics against MaskablePPO and a custom PPO agent, and used
-> the results to study reward-metric alignment and why shortest-processing-time
-> can be a very strong baseline in a queueing system.

-The interesting result is not only whether PPO wins.
-The more valuable lesson is understanding when RL helps, when a heuristic is structurally strong, and how the choice of reward function changes what the agent learns.

 ## Notebook Flow

 Open [remote_train/collab.ipynb](/home/dylan/projects/rlQueueHandler/remote_train/collab.ipynb) and run: